MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-exploring_the_transformer.markdown

 feed_forward_hidden_dim: 1024
 ```

-which, when using the `mps` device on my 64 GB Mac Studio Apple M2 Max, maxed out the memory and took about 30 minutes an epoch.
+which, when using the `mps` device on my 64 GB Mac Studio Apple M2, maxed out the memory and took about 30 minutes an epoch.

-## Code
+## Training/Evaluation

-Here is a
+For reference, here is a
 [snapshot commit](https://github.com/MrCartoonology/modelsfromscratch/tree/e26647f6c2bc7c71a1e1ed31072dcf06fb4003f1) of the code used for training.

-## Training/Evaluation

 ### Loss Curves
 Classic overfitting: